Skip to Content

 Applications for the orthoptic training program can be obtained by contacting Tara Bragg, CO, Director of the Orthoptic Training Program or download (Application, MS Word format) | (Application, pdf format)

 Deadline for applications is March 1st.
-A committee will review all completed applications; letters will be sent to all applicants indicating whether or not they have been accepted to interview.
-Interviews are conducted in late March and early April.
+A committee will review all completed applications; a small group will be invited to interview in late March and early April.
 All applicants will be notified whether or not they have been accepted to the program.
 Accepted applicants begin training the first week of August.
 The Orthoptic Training Program at the University of Iowa Hospitals and Clinics has positions for two orthoptic students per year.